ajaygunalan/ajaygunalan.github.io/_includes/main.md

 A robotics software engineer with 3 years of experience in sensors and actuators with a solid background in signal/image processing, controls, and mechatronics.
 I love to develop efficient C++/Python solutions and support others in a diverse team to develop impactful technologies.
-Check out my Digital Garden/Personal Knowledge Management/Zettelkasten at [notes.ajaygunalan.com](https://notes.ajaygunalan.com/).
+Check out my personal knowledge management at [notes.ajaygunalan.com](https://notes.ajaygunalan.com/).

 <br>